LRitzdorf/TaskerDNDFunctions/README.md

 ### Custom DND (Profile)
 Useful mainly as a template, to duplicate and customize.
 Contains several example triggers, including location (ideal for work or school), other active profiles (to prevent DND activation with headphones, for example), time period (9AM - 5PM by default), and day of week (Monday - Friday).
 It will deactivate if any of these conditions becomes false - for example, you leave for lunch - and reactivate when the condition becomes true again.

+### Calendar DND (Profile)
+Activates DND during calendar events whose description contains a trigger phrase.
+The trigger pattern is actually a regular expression, read in from the `%dndCalendarTrigger` variable, which __must first be set by the user__.
+(If you're not familiar with "regex," don't worry - unless you have some special characters in your trigger, just setting `%dndCalendarTrigger` to that phrase should work.
+If you want to learn more, <https://regex101.com> is an excellent resource!)

 ### Reload DND (Task)
 Refreshes the specified profiles.
 For example: you can manually turn DND off (by tapping the icon in Quick Settings, usually) to play a video for a friend, but then the Custom DND function is deactivated.
 Reload DND reactivates Custom DND, so you can still use it after manually turning off DND mode.

-The Reload DND task reads a list of tasks to reload from the `%dndTasks` variable.
-By default, this is set to `Custom DND,Calendar DND`, but can be edited to change which tasks are reloaded.
+The Reload DND task reads a list of tasks to reload from the `%dndTasks` variable. __This is not set by default__, but should be set to `Custom DND,Calendar DND` to work with the profiles that are present by default.
+This can be edited to change which tasks are reloaded as you add your own!

 #### :heavy_check_mark: Quick Tile Setup
 To use this function, it needs to be added to Android's Quick Settings for you to trigger - it will not trigger automatically.